pingswept/me30-website/content/notes/resistors.md

 ## Tolerance

 When resistors are manufactured, there is some variation in their resistance.
 Typical cheap carbon film resistors are specified to be accurate within 5% of their nominal value, but they are usually closer than 1%.
 This is different than capacitors, which are specified to be within 10% or 20% of their rated value, and often push those limits, especially across signals of different frequencies.
-You can pay extra moeny to get resistors with tighter tolerances.
+You can pay more money to get resistors with tighter tolerances.

 ## Typical application: current limiter